Aaron-Bopp/TIM/40_Evergreens/Children will not question what is modeled for them unless they are taught to.md

 Parent's need to be aware of how their behaviors can affect their children, because:: [[Our authority figures curate and reinforce what we are allowed to imitate]].
-[[Trauma]] in the home will very much transfer to the child in some way: [[Children in traumatic households expect more love than their parents can give]]
+[[Trauma]] in the home will very much transfer to the child in some way: [[Parents will not be able to protect their children from every source of trauma]]

 part of:: [[How can parent's best help their children]]